alexch/codelikethis/public/lessons/server_side_javascript/parameters.md

 # Parsing Parameters

-Your app server framework might convert query or post params into an object for you, but it's not hard to do yourself.
+Your app server framework (Express) might convert query or post params into an object for you, but it's not hard to do yourself.

 Here's a small function that parses any string in "query parameter" (aka "URI Encoded") format, either from the `?` part of the URL, or the body of a request: